 - Integration with 3rd party global taxation software for sale of content internationally

 - Integration with ERP and other ecommerce storefronts to support purchase outside of LMS

 As you can see the LMS functionality need to support the continuing education and extended enterprise CE workflows can be substantially more complex and involved than just employee compliance training.
 This is due to the accreditation body’s influence, the need to manage credits hours as well as diverse recertification criteria defined by innumerable jurisdictions.

 Internal employee compliance doesn’t have to be reported to any agency but rather an organization waits for an audit, inspection or accident and then proves compliance and historical training completion with reporting.
 Compliance is still complex just not as complex as managing continuing education nor selling it.

-An organization buying an LMS needs to clearly define compliance, continuing education and associated ecommerce requirements to ensure they are finding appropriate LMS partners and solutions.
+An organization buying an LMS needs to clearly define compliance, continuing education and associated ecommerce requirements to ensure they find appropriate LMS partners and solutions.
 If you need help, call me for a preliminary consultation.
 I’ve got this down cold.

 Thanks for reading!